jackdarker/Teyt/tools/readme.md

 You need to edit src/head-content.html to add those scripts to html-header and call their load-function to get the data.
 Names of the svg must be compatible with javascribt-object-naming (avoid special- & whitespace-chars)

+General:
+- remove width/height attributes in inkscapes XMLEditor or you get strange scaling/viewbox effect

 For maps:
 - the game adds/removes classes from the svg-nodes; dont assign styles to the elements, only classes or this would conflict
 - following classes are used (see also gamecode):